-- Steam turbine CHP rated capacity is the net continuous power output of the packaged prime mover/generator at the average pressure and temperature of the steam produced by a boiler operating on blended fuel. - For on-site biogas projects, the generating system capacity is the operating capacity based on the average annual available renewable fuel flow rate, including allowable non-renewable fuel at ISO conditions.88 - For directed biogas projects, the generating system rated capacity is the net continuous power output of the packaged prime mover/generator at ISO conditions operating on a non-renewable fuel. - Pressure reduction turbine technologies rated capacity is based upon the average pressure drop across and flow through the turbine, when flow exists, as determined by historical flow and pressure data from the previous year, if available, or from an engineering estimate if new construction or expanded load.
-Eligible technology system rated capacity must be substantiated with documentation from the manufacturer.
+- Steam turbine CHP rated capacity is the net continuous power output of the packaged prime mover/generator at the average pressure and temperature of the steam produced by a boiler. - For on-site biogas projects, the generating system capacity is the operating capacity based on the average annual available renewable fuel flow rate at ISO conditions.97 - For directed biogas projects, the generating system rated capacity is the net continuous power output of the packaged prime mover/generator at ISO conditions operating on a non-renewable fuel. - Pressure reduction turbine technologies rated capacity is based upon the average pressure drop across and flow through the turbine, when flow exists, as determined by historical flow and pressure data from the previous year, if available, or from an engineering estimate if new construction or expanded load.
+Eligible technology system rated capacity must be substantiated with documentation from the manufacturer. - Wind turbine technologies, less than 30 kW in capacity, a minimum hub height of 25 feet is required.
+No height limitation is imposed for turbines equal to or larger than 30 kW.
+For wind turbines of all

-88 Industry standard conditions to measure output - temperature at 59 degrees Fahrenheit and altitude at sea level (0 feet).
+97 Industry standard conditions to measure output - temperature at 59 degrees Fahrenheit and altitude at sea level (0 feet).